 Computer Graphics 2:

-Students receive individualized voice lessons and/or instruction on guitar, piano, drums, brass or string instruments.
-The Rugby School’s music program integrates technique, theory, composition, music history and appreciation in order to properly develop the talents of young musicians.
-Students perform school concerts, as well as at Monmouth County Teen Arts and New Jersey State Teen Arts.
-They also take part in the annual “New Jersey Shouts Down Drugs” competition sponsored by the Partnership for a Drug Free New Jersey.
+Students receive individualized and group lessons in voice, guitar, piano, drums, brass or string instruments, as well as music composition.
+The Rugby School at Woodfield's music program integrates technique, theory, composition, music history and appreciation in order to properly develop the talents of young musicians.